About Swinburne figshare

 Researchers benefit from openly publishing/sharing their work in Swinburne figshare in multiple ways, including:

-How to I access usage metrics for my works?
+How do I access usage metrics for my works?

-Usage metrics (views, downloads, and citations) are displayed in the public record for each item in Swinburne figshare.
+Usage metrics (views, downloads, and citations) are displayed in the public record for each item in Swinburne figshare, dating from when the item was deposited.

 How do I search and access research in Swinburne figshare?